-Students explore three-dimensional digital design techniques, concepts, and applications employed as tools in graphic design.
+Students explore three-dimensional digital design techniques, concepts and applications employed as tools in the creation of games and animation.
 Students focus on three-dimensional modeling and rendering techniques in the creation of objects and environments for graphics and multimedia.